VickiLanger/OpenGates/site/checklist.md

 ### Accessibility (a11y) is a right
 Accessibility is a right.
 Yes, literally it is the law in some countries.
-Many of these items will be guided by: https://www.w3.org/WAI/policies/?q=accessibility-law
+Many of these items will be guided by: [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/?q=accessibility-law)

 #### Saftey
 - [ ] warn for rapidly-flashing lights ([ref](https://www.epilepsy.com/learn/triggers-seizures/photosensitivity-and-seizures#:~:text=For%20about%203%25%20of%20people,common%20in%20children%20and%20adolescents))